Pactiv Evergreen Inc. Schedules First Quarter 2023 Financial Results

-/EIN News/ -- LAKE FOREST, Ill., April 17, 2023 (GLOBE NEWSWIRE) -- Pactiv Evergreen (NASDAQ: PTVE) today announced the following details for its first quarter 2023 earnings release and teleconference call.
+LAKE FOREST, Ill., April 17, 2023 (GLOBE NEWSWIRE) -- Pactiv Evergreen PTVE today announced the following details for its first quarter 2023 earnings release and teleconference call.

 |Earnings Release: